 This prize is awarded for the most outstanding talk presented by a ‘young statistician’ at an Australian Statistical Conference.

-Following is an extract from the SSAI Regulations which outline the rules of the EJG Pitman Prize.
+Following is an extract from the SSA Regulations which outline the rules of the E J G Pitman Young Statisticians Prize.

 7.1 Rules of the Prize

 The following rules apply: